 On November 22, 2021, the Company and CHS entered into an amendment and restatement agreement (the "Amendment") to refinance and replace the asset-based loan (ABL) credit agreement (the "ABL Credit Agreement" and, as amended by the Amendment, the "Amended and Restated ABL Credit Agreement"), dated as of April 3, 2018, with JPMorgan Chase Bank, N.A., as administrative agent, and the lenders and other agents party thereto.
 Pursuant to the Amended and Restated ABL Credit Agreement, the lenders have extended to CHS a revolving asset-based loan facility in the maximum aggregate principal amount of \$1.0 billion, subject to borrowing base capacity.
 The ABL Facility includes borrowing capacity available for letters of credit of \$200 million.
 CHS and all domestic subsidiaries of CHS that guarantee CHS' other outstanding senior and senior secured indebtedness guarantee the obligations of CHS under the ABL Facility.
-Subject to certain exceptions, all obligations under the ABL Facility and the related guarantees are secured by a perfected first-priority security interest in substantially all of the receivables, deposit, collection and other accounts and contract rights, books, records and other instruments related to the foregoing of the Company, CHS and the guarantors, as well as a perfected junior-priority security interest in substantially all of the other assets of the Company, CHS and the guarantors, subject to customary exceptions and intercreditor arrangements.
+Subject to certain exceptions, all obligations under the ABL Facility and the related guarantees are secured by a perfected first-priority security interest in substantially all of the receivables, deposit, collection and other accounts and contract rights, books, records and other instruments related to the foregoing of the Company, CHS and the guarantors, subject to customary exceptions and intercreditor arrangements.
 At December 31, 2022, the Company had outstanding borrowings of \$53 million and approximately \$852 million of additional borrowing capacity (after taking into consideration the \$83 million of outstanding letters of credit) under the ABL Facility.
 The issued letters of credit were primarily in support of potential insurance-related claims and certain bonds.